WWE Royal Rumble 2019: How to watch, start time, entrants and full match card

 The road to Wrestlemania 35 begins with the 2019 Royal Rumble.
 The Royal Rumble takes place this Sunday, Jan.
 27 in Phoenix, Arizona.
 Wrestlemania 35 will be held on April 7 in New Jersey.
 Like last year, the 2019 Royal Rumble will actually have two battle royals, one each for the women and men.
+The card is also really stacked with nearly every WWE title on the line -- the Intercontinental title is the only one not up for grabs.
 Check out the times and dates as well as the full match card below.

 Times and dates